betsyg6/firebase-db-demo/README.md

 # Firebase DB Demo

 This project was created to show other developers how to use Firebase as a real time database with React.
+If you're curious about how a specific line works, you can check out the comments branch, where I made comments to walk through how the code works.

 To run the code: